About Market Days in Mallorca

 Santa Maria del Camí Market - Sundays

-Santa Maria del Camí, just off the motorway to the north of Palma, hosts ma large market every Sunday.
+Santa Maria del Camí, just off the motorway to the north of Palma, hosts a large market every Sunday.
 It's very popular as it literally sells everything, think flea market combined with fresh fruit and vegetables.
 You'll also find plenty of local produce from the area, as well as a small organic section.
+Dates & details.